Blue Whale Calves Gain Hundreds of Pounds Daily

 When a mother blue whale gives birth, her newborn calf is already an impressive size.
 Weighing in at around 3 tons (that’s equal to 3 adult polar bears or 18 big football players!) and measuring up to 23 feet long, these babies are indeed giants in their own right.
 This remarkable size is the result of a lengthy gestation period.
 Blue whale pregnancies last approximately 12 months.
 During this time, the unborn calf steadily grows, fueled by the rich nutrients provided by its mother.

 The blue whale calf wastes no time in capitalizing on its mother’s bountiful milk supply.
-The mother whale ensures her offspring is well-nourished and ready to pack on the pounds by producing over 50 gallons of high-fat milk per day.
-In fact, the calf can gain an astounding 200 to 250 pounds every single day during the first 6 to 12 months of nursing.
-This equates to a weight increase of around 10 pounds per hour, as the calf consumes nothing but its mother’s milk.
+The mother whale produces over 50 gallons of high-fat milk per day.
+This ensures her offspring is well-nourished and ready to pack on the pounds.
+The calf gains an astounding 200 to 250 pounds every day.
+This rapid growth occurs during the first 6 to 12 months of nursing.
+The calf’s weight increases by approximately 10 pounds every hour.
+It consumes only its mother’s milk.

 Transitioning to Krill

 After the initial nursing period, the blue whale calf is weaned off its mother’s milk and begins to transition to a diet of krill.
 These tiny crustaceans make up the primary food source for adult blue whales.
 They have evolved a unique feeding mechanism to filter and consume these abundant marine creatures efficiently.
-Using their baleen plates, blue whales can swallow up to 50 gallons of water at once, trapping the krill inside their mouths and expelling the excess water.
+Blue whales use their baleen plates to swallow up to 50 gallons of water at once.
+They trap the krill inside their mouths and expel the excess water.

 The blue whale’s prodigious appetite, from infancy through adulthood, is what allows it to reach its legendary size.
-While a newborn calf may weigh 3 tons, an adult blue whale can tip the scales at a staggering 200 tons – more than 50 times its birth weight.
+A newborn calf may weigh 3 tons.
+An adult blue whale can tip the scales at a staggering 200 tons, which is more than 50 times its birth weight.
 That’s 1,200 big football players or 10 commercial jets.
-To put this into more perspective, the largest land mammal, the African elephant, weighs about as much as a blue whale’s tongue.
+To put this into more perspective, the largest land mammal, the African elephant, weighs as much as a blue whale’s tongue.

 Pleated Throats and Expandable Mouths

-The blue whale’s feeding process is further enhanced by the presence of pleats, or grooves, on the underside of its mouth.
-These pleats allow the whale’s mouth to open incredibly wide, accommodating the enormous volume of water the animal takes in during a single gulp.
+The blue whale has pleats or grooves on the underside of its mouth.
+These pleats enhance its feeding process.
+These pleats allow the whale’s mouth to open incredibly wide.
+This accommodates the enormous volume of water the animal takes in during a single gulp.
 The pleats stretch and expand, enabling the whale to engulf a volume of water greater than its own body size.

 Breathing Adaptations